SciML/DiffEqFlux.jl/docs/src/index.md

 - Pre-built layer functions for common use cases, like neural ODEs
 - Specialized layer functions (`FastDense`) to improve neural differential equation training performance
-- A specialized optimization function `sciml_train` with a training loop that allows non-machine learning libraries to be easily utilized
+- Compatibility with a multifunctional optimization package [GalacticOptim.jl](https://github.com/SciML/GalacticOptim.jl) with a training loop that allows non-machine learning libraries to be easily utilized

 ## Applications